 Copy-paste from PDF sounds faster but creates its own problems.
 PDF table structures rarely survive the clipboard intact.
 Columns merge, line items split across rows, and currency formatting breaks.
 You end up spending nearly as much time cleaning pasted data as you would have spent keying it manually.

 AI-powered extraction tools take a fundamentally different approach.
 Instead of requiring a human to interpret each statement visually, these tools read vendor statement PDFs programmatically and output structured spreadsheets with the exact fields you need.
 For AP teams handling statements from more than a handful of vendors, this is where the extraction step stops being a bottleneck.
 Purpose-built platforms like Invoice Data Extraction let you automate vendor statement data extraction by uploading vendor statement PDFs in batch -- up to 6,000 files at once.
 You write a natural language prompt specifying what to pull from each statement.
 For example: "On pages identified as a Statement of Account, extract each invoice listed in the summary table as a separate row, including invoice number, date, amount, and payment status."
 The output is a structured Excel file with one row per line item, ready for reconciliation.
+The same intake-first workflow shows up in insurance commission statement OCR, where accounting teams need policy, commission, and payment fields normalized before they can review carrier statement discrepancies.

 Validate Against Your Vendor Master File

 Extracted data is only useful if it maps to the correct vendor records in your system.
 Before moving into reconciliation, cross-reference each extracted statement against your vendor master file to confirm that vendor names, account numbers, and payment terms match what is on file.
 Mismatches at this stage -- a vendor trading name that differs from your records, a new account number you have not updated -- will cascade into false discrepancies during the matching process.
 Catching them here is far cheaper than investigating them later.
+This same vendor master validation step is also where AP teams confirm 1099 vendor classification and payment tracking requirements, since accurate vendor records underpin both reconciliation and year-end tax reporting.
+The entire extraction-to-validation sequence is part of the broader discipline of preparing financial documents for accounting software.

 The Vendor Statement Reconciliation Process Step by Step

-A structured vendor statement reconciliation process eliminates guesswork and produces consistent, auditable results.
+A structured reconciliation process eliminates guesswork and produces consistent, auditable results.
 The following five-step sequence works whether you are reconciling a single vendor or processing dozens at month-end.
 To make each step concrete, a worked example follows a fictional vendor -- Acme Office Supplies -- through a full reconciliation cycle.

 Step 1: Verify the Opening Balance